BZoennchen/supercollider-book/_sources/chapters/supercollider/live-coding/6-tidal.md

 ## Patterns Your Synth

-Let's try it out using a little two more complex pattern.
+Let's try it out using a little more complex pattern.

 ```haskell
 d1 $ jux rev